-- 3. Students enrolled in EDU 100 and EDU 101, as well as students wishing to complete clinical experiences in Catholic schools, will be required to attend the Archdiocesan Protecting God's Children program offered on campus. - 4.
-All School of Education students, beginning the first semester of attendance, are required to be fingerprinted and apply for a criminal background check through the NJ Department of Education. - 5.
+- attend the Archdiocesan Protecting God's Children program offered on campus. - 7.
+All School of Education students, beginning the first semester of attendance, are required to be fingerprinted and apply for a criminal background check through the NJ Department of Education. - 8.
 All School of Education students must submit an annual negative TB (PPD) test to the Center for Health.
 If the student has a positive TB test, they must complete an annual TB Symptom Assessment form.
 Both forms can be found at http://felician.edu/studentwellness.
-Results can be brought to the Center for Health, mailed, or faxed to (201) 559-3579. - 6.
+Results can be brought to the Center for Health, mailed, or faxed to (201) 559-3579. - 9.
 Transfer students only (second semester sophomores and first semester juniors) are required to take EDU 290 (Transition into Teaching).
 Bachelor of Arts in Education for Working Adult (BWA) and all education cohort major students are required to register for EDU 290, Transition into Teaching.
-Registration for this course is at the discretion of the Dean of the School and/or the Associate Dean for Undergraduate Programs. - 7.
-Complete a minimum of 20 volunteer hours of supervised contact with children in a variety of learning situations, by the end of the sophomore year.
-Transition EDU 290 transfer students may have an additional semester to meet this requirement.
-The following activities are acceptable: - Teaching religion class - Teaching arts and crafts or sports as recreational centers - Being a teacher's aide in a summer school program or after school program - Assisting with Girl/Boy Scout groups - Assisting with Head Start groups, day nursery school, and/or in a classroom setting - Coaching, assisting in a cheerleading squad, etc. - Working with children in hospitals, etc. - Participating in designated volunteer activities for the Teacher Education Club or Kappa Delta Pi
+Registration for this course is at the discretion of the Dean of the School and/or the Associate Dean for Undergraduate Programs. - 10.
+Complete a minimum of 20 field hours of supervised contact with children in a special education environment by the end of EDU 290. - 11.
+All candidates entering the School of Education Teacher Certification tracks must meet all admission criteria listed above prior to the completion of EDU 290. - 12 To complete the program the following is required: Clinical Practice I and Clinical Practice II (w/minimal grade of B); passing Praxis II exams; submit, complete and pass the edTPA handbook for the respective program; and a minimum cumulative CGPA of 3.0. - 13.
+Maximum Allowable Credits during EDU403/404 - The maximum number of credits during the Clinical Practice II semester cannot exceed 15.
+Exceptions to the above policy will be made at the discretion of the Dean of the School of Education. - 14.
+Students must adhere to all guidelines and policies stated in the Felician Student Handbook and in the Clinical Experience Handbooks (all levels and all programs).
+Students must adhere to all policies and procedures that are enacted after the publication of the catalog. - 15.
+Areas of study open to Education majors are Art, Biology, English, History, Mathematics, Science and Psychology(Psychology for the PreK-3 and K-6 degree programs only).
+Students may choose any of these disciplines and plan courses in consultation with an assigned faculty advisor. - 16.
+PRAXIS & edTPA test scores must be submitted to the Office of Field Placement.
+Please select Felician University to receive your scores (code 2321).
+Be sure to utilize your SSN and the correct code number provided. - 17.
+Every upper level teacher education student must have evidence of his/her Criminal Background Check and New Jersey State Department of Education Applicant Authorization and Certification form (Substitute Teaching Certificate) in order to register for courses beyond